Guide to UGC Creators: How to Work With UGC Creators in 2025 | Collabstr

 1. Identify Your Marketing Budget & Goals

-Step 2: Initiate Conversation With a UGC Creator
+2. Initiate Conversation With a UGC Creator

-Step 3: Decide on Terms & Form a Contract
+3. Decide on Terms & Form a Contract

 How to Pay UGC Creators

-1. Decide on a Payment Amount
+1. Decide on a Payment Amount:

 To alleviate some of the work, you can leverage a UGC price calculator to get a baseline price of what others are paying UGC creators.
 You can also leverage UGC platforms to attract creators that fall within your budget so you don’t waste too much time with back-and-forth conversations.